possee-org/genai-numpy/.github/ISSUE_TEMPLATE/review_template.md

 ---
 name: Review
-about: Submit a branch of your fork to a tech lead for review
+about: Submit a branch on your fork to a tech lead for review
 title: 'Review: AI Gen Examples for '
 labels: review
 assignees: 'bmwoodruff'